KeithTheEE/redditPythonHelper/ROADMAP.md

  - [X] module folder structure.
 It's a mess, make it easy to work through.
 Each little module could use it's own readme, roadmap, and changelog.
 Especially the more generic and useful functions.
  - [X] main.XComment(): fix so the base comment is actually the base comment, and there's varible headers/preambles.
 The message as a whole is also a bit unwieldy, rework the base comment to cut it down as best as possible.
 Be mindful that there is also an intended "I searched stack overflow and this is what I thought might be useful" section that will be added as well.
  - [X] Move key phrases to a .txt file rather than hard coded in a function, load it into memory at startup.
- - Consider restructuring the bot to be able to autoreply faster than once every 15 minutes, making the keyphrase autoreply an independent and parallel classifier
+ - [X] Consider restructuring the bot to be able to autoreply faster than once every 15 minutes, making the keyphrase autoreply an independent and parallel classifier
  - Move NLP functions from NLTK (used in many files) to a buffer module, allowing for simpler, universal changes to be made.
 For example, if there is a better POS tagger than nltk.pos_tag(sent) then we can easily switch to that.
 Right now NLTK is used over a fairly large filespace making adjustments of that sort difficult.
  - Review all my logging notes.
 See what should be dropped, changed, etc.
- - move classifier into its own module to make it cleaner and easier to build new ones off of
+ - [X] move classifier into its own module to make it cleaner and easier to build new ones off of

 #### Deprecate
- - Search Stack Overflow has not been functional in ages, the code doesn't really work, and back when it did it was rarely helpful.
+ - [X] Search Stack Overflow has not been functional in ages, the code doesn't really work, and back when it did it was rarely helpful.
 This version will deprecate the code, but not remove it on the off chance that the SO Database project path could use portions of it.
 #### Remove
+ - Broken Search Stack Overflow code.
+It's been deprecated, on 0.2.01 it should be completely deleted.
 #### Fix
  - Standardize function name style.
 Either underscore or camelcase, just not both Probably preferable to use underscore, the despite camelcase being faster..

 #### Security
 #### Consider
  - all timestamps in any form as UTC.
+(I Believe this is the case with the exception of log file timestamps, which should not be an issue)

 ---